huggingface/datasets/docs/source/loading.rst

 .. important::

    An object data type in `pandas.Series <https://pandas.pydata.org/docs/reference/api/pandas.Series.html>`_ doesn't always carry enough information for Arrow to automatically infer a data type.
+For example, if a DataFrame is of length 0 or the Series only contains None/nan objects, the type is set to null.
 Avoid potential errors by constructing an explicit schema with :class:`datasets.Features` using the ``from_dict`` or ``from_pandas`` methods.
 See the :ref:`troubleshoot` for more details on how to explicitly specify your own features.

 Offline
 -------